Website Legitimacy Index

 WLI is a structured JSON response (W3C Verifiable Credential) summarizing domain trust by analyzing:

 WLI surfaces operational quality indicators that distinguish well-maintained domains from neglected or fraudulent ones.
+Domain threat intelligence is fetched from ELI’s threat intel service when available.

 1.2 Analogy